usnistgov/800-63-3/sp800-63b/sec8_security.md

 - *Something you have* may be lost, damaged, stolen from the owner or cloned by an attacker.
 For example, an attacker who gains access to the owner’s computer might copy a software authenticator.
 A hardware authenticator might be stolen, tampered with, or duplicated.

 - *Something you know* may be disclosed to an attacker.
 The attacker might guess a memorized secret.
 Where the authenticator is a shared secret, the attacker could gain access to the CSP or verifier and obtain the secret value or perform a dictionary attack on a hash of that value.
 An attacker may observe the entry of a PIN or passcode, find a written record or journal entry of a PIN or passcode, or may install malicious software (e.g., a keyboard logger) to capture the secret.
-Additionally, an attacker may determine the secret through off-line attacks on a hashed password database maintained by the verifier.
+Additionally, an attacker may determine the secret through offline attacks on a hashed password database maintained by the verifier.

 - *Something you are* may be replicated.
 An attacker may obtain a copy of the subscriber’s fingerprint and construct a replica - assuming that the biometric system(s) employed do not block such attacks by employing robust liveness detection techniques.